Persistent Cache Interval

-NCache Distributed Cache with Persistence allows you to backup data to persistence store.
+The NCache Distributed Cache with Persistence allows you to back up data to the Persistence Store.
 All write operations are first performed in-memory and then enqueued for replication to the backend store.
 The persistence thread is invoked at a configurable interval called Persistence Interval to store the queued operations asynchronously.
+You can configure Persistence Interval for your cache in the following ways.

-Launch NCache Web Manager by browsing to http://localhost:8251 or
+Launch the NCache Management Center by browsing to http://localhost:8251 or

 <server-ip>:8251

 on Windows and Linux.In the left navigation bar, click on Clustered Caches or Local Caches, based on the cache for which you need to configure the settings.
-Against the cache name, click on View Details.
+Select the cache name, click on View Details.

-- This opens up the detailed configuration page for the cache.
+This opens up the detailed configuration page for the cache.
 Go to the Advanced Settings tab and click on Persistence Settings in the left bar.

-- Change the Persistence Interval in Persistence Interval tab.
+Change the Persistence Interval in the tab.

 Click on Save Changes to apply this configuration to your cache.